openfaas/docs/docs/contributing/get-started.md

 ## Communicate with the community

-Let the project team know in the #contributors channel on Slack.

 * Decide how many hours you think you may be able to contribute
 * Think about where you are most comfortable starting out and what you would like to work on
 * Ask for help if you don't know where to begin